Kuumbi Cave: Human occupation

 There are multiple stories of the discovery of the cave by the ancestors of local informants.
 In one version, a hunting party followed an antelope through the brush into a cave with fresh water, and eventually decided to stay there.

 Excavations of Later Stone Age stone tools dating back to at least 22,000 years ago indicate that the island was occupied during the Late Pleistocene.
 Kuumbi Cave appears to have been abandoned and then later resettled some number of times.
 There were at least two occupations during the terminal Pleistocene and Holocene, and another more recent reoccupation by 600 A.D.

 During periods of human occupation on the island, large mammal populations have fallen or completely disappeared, though it is unclear if this is attributable to anthropogenic or natural causes.
 Small bovids, hyrax, giant pouched rats, monkeys, and giant snails appear to have been a constant terrestrial food source in the region.
 Zebras and larger bovids disappeared early on in the anthropogenic record.

 Archaeological finds

 Gaps in the archaeological record suggest that humans did not continually occupy Kuumbi Cave since its first discovery.
-It is important to note that the cave's stratigraphy is mixed, making it difficult to date certain archaeological finds.
+The cave's stratigraphy is mixed, making it difficult to date certain archaeological finds.
 Rainwater erodes away old surfaces and carries in new sediment and foreign artifacts.
 Additionally, rodent burrows and tree roots contribute to the redistribution of stratigraphic layers.